Young-Yang-S/Play---Githug/README.md

 ### Difficulty: **
 #### Question: The text editor 'vim' creates files ending in `.swp` (swap files) for all files that are currently open.
 We don't want them creeping into the repository.
 Make this repository ignore those swap files which are ending in `.swp`.
 ### Answer:
-Add the following text to .gitignore` in the repository
+Add the following text to '.gitignore' in the repository
 ```
 vim .gitignore
 --- content